 Our second day is dedicated to Ravi’s kora-based ‘Bap du Bap’.
 Deceptively simple, the theme that emerges from his fingers on those African gut stings calls for nothing more dominating than nuance in response.
 Less-is-more is often the best tip when faced with something difficult and unfamiliar (we are continents from away my comfort territory of Hindustani Classical here).
 So I sit back and let the others do most of the embellishments.

 On the third day I suggest we try a seven beat.
-My basic idea recalls Amjad Ali Khan’s ‘Zilla Kafi’, which I’d heard him play in London in ’83.
+My basic idea recalls Amjad Ali Khan’s ‘Zilla Kafi’, which I’d heard him play in London years before.
 We’re all fired up by the fun of being seven (including Pragit), playing in seven and discovering at the end of our best take that it’s seven minutes long.
 (I will discard almost half of it during final mixdown later in the summer when it suddenly becomes clear when a statement is made and finished with).

 The fourth day is a long one, with endless retakes of ‘Shepherd’s Dream’, loosely based on some half-remembered lines from my favourite Indian classical record – ‘Mishra Mand’ on Ali Akbar Khan’s ‘Morning and Evening Ragas’ LP.
-My short improvisation mid-piece is a major challenge – I’m being overambitious.
+My short improvisation midway through is a major challenge – I’m being overambitious.
 But the piece turns out be perhaps the best balanced from the whole week’s recording, with lovely contributions from each of us.

 The fifth day is hard work on Joshua’s moody ‘Darshan’ and the sixth we spend with Pramada, putting his ‘Oriental Expression’ ballad into overdrive.
 We are all tired by the rainy final day, Babu and I whiling away the morning playing fast gats in Raga Bhairagi, which everyone enjoys but don’t record well because of my many mistakes.
-Josh and I sit bored, fooling around in the minor scale Raga Darbari: “I just can’t hear it anymore.
+Josh and I sit uninspired, fooling around in the minor scale Raga Darbari: “I just can’t hear it anymore.
 Too depressing”.
 “Yeah perhaps we should create something cheerful?”
 So ‘Himalayan Celebration’ is born out of a composition from Villayat Khan I remembered from years ago.
 One take and done.
 Seven of us celebrate the end of the recording with clapping, cheers, bells and cymbals, all captured on tape.
 TERRA INCOGNITA, ‘the unknown land’ has been initiated.